-- 1) To provide for implementation of economic development strategies that benefit the City and its residents. - 2) To provide basic infrastructure improvements where necessary within the R.P.A. - 3) To encourage a positive and feasible redevelopment of any vacant sites and/or underutilized sites, including business retention efforts, if applicable. - 4) To preserve and improve the property tax base of the City. - 5) To create new jobs and retain existing jobs for City residents.
+1) To provide for implementation of economic development strategies that benefit the City and its

+File #: O2015-7284, Version: 1 residents.
+2) To provide basic infrastructure improvements where necessary within the R.P.A.
+3) To encourage a positive and feasible redevelopment of any vacant sites and/or underutilized including business retention efforts, if applicable. sites, 4) To preserve and improve the property tax base of the City.
+5) To create new jobs and retain existing jobs for City residents.
+JOURNALCITY COUNCIL-CHICAGO 7/24/91 6): - Coordinate alL.redevej<^>menj;:witJ^ii the BJP.A. in a comprehensive - iaa^er,'\$yoic^£. japd,/u\$'e?.c^fljets'atife jj>te£\$a-1 } negative •i 'coh^jinity impacts. twi^ :.
-JOURNAL--CITY COUNCIL-CHICAGO 7/24/91

-- 6): Coordinate alL.redevej<^>menj;:witJ^ii the BJP.A. in a comprehensive - iaa^er,'\$yoic^£. japd,/u\\$'e?.c^fljets'atife jj>te£\\$a-l } negative - •i 'coh^jinity impacts. twi^ :.

 Specific Objectives.

-- 1) Remove obsolescent and/qr underutilized facilities, in order to redevelop prpperfo. - 2) To address factors of inadequate utilities and deleterious land use . throughout the R.P.A, . . , - . . '.

-- To provide infrastructure, improvements-- nacgaStf^/^-tbe redevelopment or retention of businesses located within the RJP.A, - 4) Provide competitive advantages' for the redevelopment of properties within the R.P.A. (in comparison to out-of-City locations^ - 5) Assemble and/or dispose of pubiic'lahddn order to facilitate business retention, expansion, and attraction.
+1) Remove obsolescent and/qr underutilized facilities, in order to redevelop prpperfo .
+2) To address factors of inadequate utilities and deleterious land use . throughout the R.P.A, . ,'.
+To provide infrastructure, improvements nacgaStf^/^-tbe redevelopment or retention of businesses located within the RJP.A, 4) Provide competitive advantages' for the redevelopment of properties within the R.P.A. (in comparison to out-of-City locations^ 5) Assemble and/or dispose of public'lahddn order to facilitate business retention, expansion, and attraction.
+Redevelopment Objectives. , 7 ^r • >.

-Redevelopment Objectives.

-$7 \land r \cdot >$.
+a) Coordinate redevelopment activities within the R.P.A. in order to provide a positive marketplace signal;

+b) Reduce or eliminate blighted area factors present within the area;

-The purpose of the R.P.A. designation will allow the City-to:""-
+The purpose of-the R.P.A. designation will allow the City-to:""-

-- a) Coordinate redevelopment activities within the R.P.A. in order to provide a positive marketplace signal; - b) Reduce or eliminate blighted area factors present within the area; - c) Accomplish redevelopment over a reasonable time period; - d) Provide for high quality development within the R.P.A.; and - e) Provide for an attractive overall appearance of the area.
+- c) Accomplish redevelopment over a reasonable time period; - d) Provide for high quality development within the R.P.A.; and - e) Provide for an attractive overall appearance of the area.